mtbsteve/3DR-Solo-Object-Avoidance/README.md

   - Then install the buttonmanager.py and shotmanager.py files in the Solo /usr/bin directory using a SSH client

-The code works on all Solo firmware versions, however the LED visualization only works in Arducopter 3.5 and higher or the special firmware of Hugh Eaves (thank you!!) https://github.com/hugheaves/solo-led-control
+The code works on all Solo firmware versions, however the LED visualization only works in Arducopter 3.5 and higher or with the special firmware of Hugh Eaves (thank you!!) https://github.com/hugheaves/solo-led-control

 Note: the code is not yet compatible with the shotmanager changes in OpenSolo!